• Skip to primary navigation

 • Melted Chocolate – Top your bars with a drizzle of melted dark or even white chocolate for a sweet treat.

-Healthy Add-Ins for Peanut Butter Cheerio Bars
+Add-Ins for Peanut Butter Cheerio Bars

-• Ground Seeds – Flax, Chia, Hemp, and other seeds could be added into the mixture too!
+• Ground Seeds – Flax, chia, hemp, and other seeds could be added into the mixture too.

 Feel free to experiment, and come back and tell me what you made!